Programming language theory: Comparative programming language analysis

-Comparative programming language analysis seeks to classify programming languages into different types based on their characteristics; broad categories of programming languages are often known as programming paradigms.
+Comparative programming language analysis seeks to classify languages into different types based on their characteristics; broad categories of languages are often known as programming paradigms.

 Generic and metaprogramming

 Metaprogramming is the generation of higher-order programs which, when executed, produce programs (possibly in a different language, or in a subset of the original language) as a result.

 Domain-specific languages

-Domain-specific languages are languages constructed to efficiently solve problems of a particular part of domain.
+Domain-specific languages are those constructed to efficiently solve problems in a given domain, or part of such.

 Compiler construction

-Compiler theory is the theory of writing compilers (or more generally, translators); programs which translate a program written in one language into another form.
-The actions of a compiler are traditionally broken up into syntax analysis (scanning and parsing), semantic analysis (determining what a program should do), optimization (improving the performance of a program as indicated by some metric; typically execution speed) and code generation (generation and output of an equivalent program in some target language; often the instruction set of a CPU).
+Compiler theory is the theory of writing compilers (or more generally, translators); programs that translate a program written in one language into another form.
+The actions of a compiler are traditionally broken up into syntax analysis (scanning and parsing), semantic analysis (determining what a program should do), optimization (improving the performance of a program as indicated by some metric; typically execution speed) and code generation (generation and output of an equivalent program in some target language; often the instruction set architecture of a central processing unit (CPU)).